 Bioenergy: naturally renewable

-- bagasse (sugar cane fiber),
+- bagasse (sugar cane fiber)

-- rice husks and chaff,
+- rice husks

-- wood (chips, bark and sawdust),
+- wood (chips, bark and sawdust)

-- EFB (Empty Fruit Bunch resulting from the oil palm industry).
+- EFB (Empty Fruit Bunch resulting from the oil palm industry)

 A viable alternative

-- solid biomass in Europe;
+- solid biomass in Europe

 Bioenergy activities brochure